 The economic benefit of adding S or lime should be considered based on input cost vs. potential increased yield (Horneck et al., 2007).
 Some alfalfa cultivars offer increased pH and salt tolerance, but typically no yield loss is experienced when soil salinity values (ECe) are below 2.0 dS/m (Figure 4; Sanden et al., 2004; Sanden and Sheesly, 2007).

 High pH and Na situations can be difficult to manage.
 A single application of any remedial compound rarely will make significant changes.

-When a soil test revels that B levels are "low", B additions should be broadcast and incorporated in the top 6 inches prior to planting or be surface-applied for established stands.
+When a soil test reveals that B levels are "low," B additions should be broadcast and incorporated in the top 6 inches prior to planting or be surface-applied for established stands.
 Boron should not be banded because high concentrations of B will damage emerging seedlings.
 Boron is leachable under irrigated (especially flood-irrigated) or high rainfall conditions